SilverLabUCL/ParallelFibres/README.md

 # ParallelFibres

 ## Summary
-This repo contains the data processing and analysis code for the following paper:
+This repo contains code to data processing and analysis code for the following publication:

 Lanore, F., Cayco-Gajic, N.A., Gurnani, H., Coyle, C., Silver, R.A.
 (2021).
 Cerebellar granule cell axons support high dimensional representations.
 Nature Neuroscience (accepted).
 DOI: XXX

-Please cite the paper above if you use this code in your research.
-For any questions, contact [Alex Cayco Gajic](https://sites.google.com/view/caycogajic/home).
-Thank you!
+We used an AOL microscope to image granule cell axons in a 3D imaging volume in the cerebellar cortex of spontaneously behaving mice to examine how granule cell populations represent different behavioural states and sensorimotor variables.
+We also characterized the manifold structure and dimensionality of these representations.
+Please cite our paper above if you use this code in your research.

 ## Structure